cruidin/white-duck-says-hello/README.md

 **Colour Scheme**

-Vibrant and bold colours were chosen for this project to combine with the simple and bold illustrations.
+Vibrant and bold colours were chosen for this project to match with the simple and bold illustrations.
 ￼
 **Typography**